Simple and delicious granola!

 Overall this is not my favorite granola but it is less calories and cheaper than other fancier granola I have bought at a bakery or specialty store.
 I would repurchase this again if I was on a tighter budget or not able to make it to buy other granola or needed a larger amount of granola.

-How do you like your granola, soft, chewy, hard?
+How do you like your granola, soft, chewy, crunchy?
 With nuts, seeds or fruit?
 Do you eat it with milk or on yogurt or plain?